Item 33: Consider making library code no_std compatible

 None of these operations returns a Result, so what happens if those allocations fail?

-The answer to this question depends on the toolchain, target and configuration, but is likely to involve panic! and program termination.
+The answer depends on the toolchain, target, and configuration but is likely to descend into panic! and program termination.
 There is certainly no answer that allows an allocation failure on line 3 to be handled in a way that allows the program to move on to line 4.

-This assumption of infallible allocation gives good ergonomics for code that runs in a "normal" userspace, where there's effectively infinite memory (or at least where running out of memory indicates that the computer as a whole is likely to have bigger problems elsewhere).
+This assumption of infallible allocation gives good ergonomics for code that runs in a "normal" userspace, where there's effectively infinite memory—or at least where running out of memory indicates that the computer as a whole has bigger problems elsewhere.

 However, infallible allocation is utterly unsuitable for code that needs to run in environments where memory is limited and programs are required to cope.
 This is a (rare) area where there's better support in older, less memory-safe, languages:

-• C++ can use its exception mechanism3 to catch allocation failures in the form of std::bad_alloc exceptions.
+• C++ can use its exception mechanism to catch allocation failures in the form of std::bad_alloc exceptions.4

-At the time of writing, Rust's inability to cope with failed allocation has been flagged in some high-profile contexts (such as the Linux kernel, Android, and the Curl tool), and so work is on-going to fix the omission.
+Historically, the inability of Rust's standard library to cope with failed allocation was flagged in some high-profile contexts (such as the Linux kernel, Android, and the Curl tool), and so work to fix the omission is ongoing.

-The first step is the "fallible collection allocation" changes, which added fallible alternatives to many of the collection APIs that involve allocation.
-This generally adds a try_<operation> variant that results a Result<_, AllocError> (although the try_... variant is currently only available with the nightly toolchain).
-For example:
+The first step was the "fallible collection allocation" changes, which added fallible alternatives to many of the collection APIs that involve allocation.
+This generally adds a try_<operation> variant that results in a Result<_, AllocError>; for example:

 These fallible APIs only go so far; for example, there is (as yet) no fallible equivalent to Vec::push, so code that assembles a vector may need to do careful calculations to ensure that allocation errors can't happen: